 The main disadvantages are

-that a cruise lasts longer than a ride on a Sydney Ferry, provides commentary
+that a cruise lasts longer than a ride on a ferry, provides commentary

 and costs more.

 Catch the ferry and go on

 Manly Ferry first and then decide.
 It is certainly easy to argue that

 the best way to see Sydney is from the harbour (but she also looks pretty